- Send to a Friend

 - DAT provided a professional development workshop intended to show the division ways to create a worthwhile assessment based on divisional SLO's and how to create an action plan based on the resultant data.

-- DAT will be reviewing Department CAS self-assessments from Student Conduct and Student activities in Spring 2013 and Summer 2013 respectively
+- DAT reviewed Department CAS self-assessments from Student Conduct and Student activities in Spring 2013 and Fall 2013 respectively

 Dr. Wall is a chair of educational leadership and teaches classes in organization and governance of higher education, higher education policy and evaluation in education.
 Wall also co-authored the book Assessment Reconsidered: Institutional Effectiveness for Student Success (ICSSIA, 2008), with Richard P. Keeling, Rick Underhile, and Gwendolyn J. Dungy, which examines assessment practices in higher education, responding to greater expectations for institutional accountability and increasing assessment capacity to support student learning and success.